patelka2211/compass/README.md

 # Description

-A GPS-based compass for navigation and direction finding.
+GPS-based compass for navigation and direction finding.

 # About languages